 The Department of Physical Therapy will not accept the following to satisfy prerequisite requirements for entry into the DPT program: survey courses, Advanced Placement (AP) credit, CLEP credit, exam credits, competency, testing, work experience.
 Medical Terminology is the only exception to this policy.

 - Will an applicant be considered if they do not meet the admissions requirements?

-Only applicants that have meet all prerequisite requirements will be considered for the program.
+Only applicants that have met all minimum GPA requirements and has application completed through PTCAS will be considered for the program.